pytti-tools/pytti-book/Grimoire.md

 * How AI models "perceive" images (hierarchical feature learning): https://distill.pub/2017/feature-visualization/
 * How AI models "perceive" text (contextualized token embeddings, masked language modeling): https://jalammar.github.io/illustrated-bert/

+Another rich resource that has a lot of tips for AI art generally and also PyTTI specifically is the [Way of The TTI Artist](https://docs.google.com/document/d/1EvkiHa12ButetruSBr82MJeomHfVRkvczB9-FgqtJ48/mobilebasic#h.43aw9whbrrag), a living document authored/edited by @HeavensLastAngel.

 ## Tips for Prompt Engineering